 Agra, being home to the Taj Mahal, sees more than its fair share of tourists.
 There are many hotels near this grand monument to love and it can be confusing knowing which are the better ones.
 Particularly which are the better hotels near the Taj Mahal.
 As we discovered, Agra is best enjoyed over at least 2 days as there is more to this ancient capital than just visiting the Taj Mahal.

 You can take in the Taj Mahal on a day trip from either Jaipur or Delhi but I recommend staying in Agra if your itinerary permits.
 Particularly as the best time to visit the Taj Mahal is at sunrise and this will ensure you beat the crowds, and the heat, to a certain extent.
+We spent most of our trip in Jaipur, with a side trip to Agra.
+If you are looking for tips for top places to visit in Jaipur with kids, my post outlines what we did while in Jaipur.

 There is a variety of accommodation options ranging from basic digs to 5 star hotels in Agra.
 Most of the main hotel chains are familiar to us.
 Top of the hotel picks is Oberoi Amarvilla Agra.
 I was very keen to stay here as its located right outside the east gate and every room has a view of the Taj Mahal.
 On this occasion, due to price, we had to give it a miss.